Trackunit/developer-hub/sdk-docs/public-apis/graphql-api.md

 ### 2. Add "graphql-hooks" to targets
-Assuming you have already created an extension for asset home - go to the root of that project (like libs/demo/[name-of-your-extension]/ ) otherwise follow [this guide](creating-an-iris-app-sdk-extension) and open the `project.json` and add to the targets node:
+Assuming you have already created an extension - go to the root of that project (like libs/[feature-name]/[name-of-your-extension]/ ) otherwise follow [this guide](creating-a-new-extension) and open the `project.json` and add to the targets node:

 ```ts
     "graphql-hooks": {